Azareal/Gosora/README.md

 More moderation features.

-Fix the login system.
-It broke during the switch in frameworks.

 Fix the bug where errors are sent off in raw HTML rather than formatted HTML.

 Add an alert system.